 The solar barque, meanwhile, played a major role in religious processions.
 It was likely transported all the way to Dendera in ancient times.
 And looking at the wall art around Edfu, you’ll find numerous depictions of men carrying this exact barque.

 What’s missing from the sanctuary now is the main effigy of Horus, which was likely made of gold.
-It would’ve normally been placed in the polished shrine, and then on the solar barque during the religious processions.
+It would’ve normally been placed in the polished shrine, and then atop the solar barque during the religious processions.

-The structure features its own little open-air courtyard, while the ceiling is adorned with the outstretched body of the sky goddess.
+The structure features its own little open-air courtyard, while the ceiling is adorned with the outstretched body of the goddess.

 The Surrounding Reliefs